GeekTrainer/learn-django/Module5/Module5_Unit5.md

     return render(request, 'contact.html', {'form': form})
 ```
 If the template sends a **GET** request then Python will process and render a blank form.
 The `return` statement sends the response with `render` defining the form.
-The first part of the **render** statement defines it as a **request**, the second section calls the template that will rendor our form, and the third part is defining the variable **"form"**.
+The first part of the **render** statement defines it as a **request**, the second section calls the template that will render our form, and the third part is defining the variable **"form"**.
 This variable can then be used in the template to call the form.

 Now that we have created the form we need to add a "Contact Us" template.
 In the templates folder of the app create a file named **contact.html** and then enter the below code under the comment `<!--TODO: extend page layout and add form-->`.